DavidDock/cheers-api/README.md

 * Can delete own cheer in api

 ##### Results
-A single cheer can be correctly viewed in /cheers/int:pk/ API view and only the owner of the cheer can successfully destory the cheer in the view.
+A single cheer can be correctly viewed in /cheers/int:pk/ API view and only the owner of the cheer can successfully destroy the cheer in the view.

 #### Create Follower-drf
 As a developer I can create a follower and view in admin.